Smell rights

 Smell rights are claims of ownership to particular smells.
 These rights can include copyright or non-conventional trademark.

 In France, the scent of a perfume is not eligible for copyright.

 In 2006, a Dutch court ruled that a perfume could have a copyright.
+The case was a claim of French cosmetics company, Lancôme, on the property of the scent of its perfume Trésor against the version of such fragance done by the Dutch firm Kecofa.
+The Dutch High court granted the protection given that scent as long as it is perceptible and original.

 Legal commentators have described possible systems for trademarking scents.
+WIPO has collected information on the use of registration of the such called "Olfactory marks" as a tendency among national offices of trademark.

 In the United States, Hasbro has a trademark for the smell of Play-Doh.